There is no such thing as a silly question when it comes to our health.

 There is also evidence that some jobs are associated with a higher risk than others such as frontline staff and key workers and it will be difficult in these occupations to work from home.

-Other important research shows that people from some black and Asian minority groups (BAME) are at increased risk of severe coronavirus disease than others and this is seen here and in USA.
+Other important research shows that people from some Black and Asian Minority Ethnic (BAME) groups are at increased risk of severe coronavirus disease than others and this is seen here and in USA.

 The reason for this is probably multi factorial meaning that there are a number of factors involved.
 We already know about the high rates of diabetes amongst some groups, Type 2 diabetes is 3 to 6 times more likely in people of South Asian and African-Caribbean or Black African descent and it seems that this is linked.

-Other factors thought to be involved are economic deprivation, geographic location, the jobs that people do and inequality to healthcare.
+Other factors thought to be involved are economic deprivation, geographic location, the jobs that people do and inequality in healthcare.

 Trying to understand the reasons or drivers for this is the subject of urgent national research and a government enquiry here in the UK.